Southsea Railway: Railmotors

 During testing of the first, it was obvious that its boiler had poor steam-raising capability, and modifications were carried out.
 The first run of a railmotor on the branch took place on 1 June 1903, a twenty-minute interval service being maintained all day.
-The railmotors were a failure and after the day’s work on 9 June they were removed and sent to Nine Elms for modification.
+The railmotors were a failure and after the day's work on 9 June they were removed and sent to Nine Elms for modification.

 After improvements to the boilers of both railcars, they were returned to service, probably in June 1904.
 They were still inadequate on the busiest trains, and had to be assisted by conventional steam locomotives.
 Urgent modifications and fitting of a better design of boiler improved matters.

-The railmotors were jointly owned, but from the beginning of 1906, the two owning companies changed to operating the line on a five year cycle.
+The railmotors were jointly owned, but from the beginning of 1906, the two owning companies changed to operating the line on a five-year cycle.

 Closure

 Although these measures had some beneficial effect on the financial situation, arrested the financial decline initially, the availability and convenience of tramcars meant that the line was uncompetitive.
-At the outbreak of World War I the emergency measures imposed by Government included instructions to the railway companies that unremunerative branch lines should be suspended; the closure took effect on 8 August 1914.
+At the outbreak of World War I the emergency measures imposed by government included instructions to the railway companies that unremunerative branch lines should be suspended; the closure took effect on 8 August 1914.

 Although the line was used for military storage during the war years, it was announced in 1919 that the line would remain closed.
-It was not until 1923 that the Southern Railway obtained an Act of Parliament authorising abandonment of the railway.
+It was not until 1923 that the Southern Railway obtained the Southern Railway Act 1923 (13 & 14 Geo.
+5. c. lxxxiii) authorising abandonment of the railway.